gisbi-kim/PyICP-SLAM/README.md

 ### Purpose
 - Full-python LiDAR SLAM
-    - Easy to exchange or connect with any Python-based components independently (e.g., DL front-ends such as [Deep Odometry](https://www.youtube.com/watch?v=Y2s08dv-Mq0))
+    - Easy to exchange or connect with any Python-based components (e.g., DL front-ends such as [Deep Odometry](https://www.youtube.com/watch?v=Y2s08dv-Mq0))
+        - Here, ICP, which is a very basic option for LiDAR, and [Scan Context (IROS 18)](https://github.com/irapkaist/scancontext) are used for odometry and loop detection, respectively.
 - Hands-on LiDAR SLAM
     - Easy to understand (could be used for educational purpose)
 - The practical use case of [miniSAM](https://github.com/dongjing3309/minisam)